 Note – not all speakers give us permission to distribute their presentation slides.

 The 2019 Minerals Forum will explore the Permian's minerals landscape as top analysts and lease owners examine challenges of owning and investing in mineral interests.
 Space is limited in this half-day seminar on Monday, April 15 at the Fort Worth Convention Center.
+View the agenda now.

 Get a jump start on your DUG Permian Basinexperience!
 Pick your badge up early to avoid the lines.
 Then join us at the Opening Reception for networking and passed hors d'oeuvres with drinks on the exhibit hall floor.
+Wear your cowboy boots, hats and western clothing!

 Registration Opens & Networking Breakfast